obsidian-toaster/project/project-guide.md

 **New**

 The flow is from left to right.
-Each card starts in New, goes through a grooming process of making sure a card is well formed.
+Each card starts in "New", goes through a grooming process of making sure a card is well formed.
 The description should be one line and a comment should exist that describes what the task in more detail - enough detail that a level of effort can be assigned.

-No user member should be assigned to the card, nervetheless the author of the card should include its acronym within the title of the card.
+No user member should be assigned to the card, nevertheless the author of the card should include its acronym within the title of the card.
 If a document exists, include the link of the document within the card created.
 If a card has a specific due date, you can specify within the description about the card.

 **Backlog**